 Are you aware that poor planting techniques along with selecting the wrong plants for a given area are among the top reasons trees and shrubs die in landscapes?
-Our arborist will hand select the trees and shrubs for your given area, from the top local nursery stock, ensuring a quality install.
+One of our ISA Certified Arborists will hand select the trees and shrubs for your given area, from the top local nursery stock, ensuring a quality install.

 No matter how your new tree arrives, bare roots, containerized or balled and burlapped, it is important to understand that its root system has been reduced or contained.
-As a result of the trauma, trees commonly exhibit stress or transplant shock.
+As a result of this trauma, trees commonly exhibit stress or transplant shock.
 Transplant shock is indicated by slow growth and reduced vigor following transplanting.
-Proper site preparation before and during planting coupled with good follow-up care reduces the amount of time the tree experiences transplant shock and allows the tree to quickly establish in its new location.
+Proper site preparation before and during planting, coupled with good follow-up care, reduces the amount of time the tree experiences transplant shock and allows the tree to quickly establish in its new location.

-Following these steps can significantly reduce the stress placed on the plant at the time of planting.
+Following these steps can significantly reduce the stress placed on the tree at the time of planting.

 • Dig a broad planting hole